theliamc/theliamc/README.md

 - 📚 Student
 - 🌟 Beginner coder
-- 😴 Not very active on github
+- 😴 Not very active on github, but I privated/deleted most of my projects.
 - 🍕 Favorite food is pizza

 ## Personal Log